 Many people talk about doing concurrent training for fat loss.
-However, did you know that 72% of Americans gained weight due to the lack of exercise in 2020?
+However, did you know that 72% of Americans gained weight due to a lack of exercise in 2020?
 So, how do you burn body fat quickly?
 Consequently, most people now agree that you can burn body fat with High-Intensity Interval Training (HIIT).
 Also, you can perform this type of training by performing exercises that require high-intensity energy bursts.

 When you sprint or run with short periods of active recovery, you force your body to burn more fat.
 Football and basketball played regularly and consistently show how this type of training can change your body.
 But what if you could make a HIIT workout even more impressive?
 How can you get even more outstanding results from an activity that burns body fat quickly?

 Try concurrent training to take HIIT training to the next level.
-You can experience more fat loss than you imagined.
+You can experience more fat loss than you imagined

 You can use regular exercises for concurrent training.
 For example, you can use a stationary bike or the StairMaster to create the perfect climate.
 These types of activities cause you to burn an enormous amount of energy in a short time.
 You can find the key to concurrent training.
 Use your power, speed, and endurance to create the ideal concurrent training session.

 Other examples of concurrent training include certain forms of calisthenics like push-ups, sprinting, jumping, boxing, and rowing.
 Resistance-Cardio training causes you to become more athletic by working different muscles and body systems.